kiddiRU/Verk1_H1/designDocument/sketch.md

 b Back

 #### Publish
-@ The list of available tournaments appears
+--> The list of available tournaments

-What tournament do you want to publish?: b Back
+What tournament do you want to publish?:

+--> you choose: this tournament
+--> do you want to continue?
+Y: Yes
+N: No

 #### Create Tournament
 Name: unique name